brandonejhall/COMP1127/README.md

 # COMP1127_Project
-Contributors to Project: Brandon Hall,Giovanne Pinto The purpose of the program is to create a customer service system which handles vehicle servicing for a generic car dealership.
+**Contributors to Project**: Brandon Hall,Giovanne Pinto

+The purpose of the program is to create a customer service system which handles vehicle servicing for a generic car dealership.

 This program has the ability to create a customer register to store  customer's personal and vehicle information for servicing